 ARPU decreased by \$223, or 30.1%, to \$519 as of December 31, 2022 as compared to \$742 as of December 31, 2021.
-The year-over-year decrease was driven by a 37% decrease in trailing four quarter Billings, while trailing four quarter average Paid Subscribers only decreased by 10%.
-The decrease in trailing four quarter Billings is due in part to the volatility across asset classes, high-inflation environment, and fears of recession that have persisted since first quarter 2022, which we believe has left prospective and existing subscribers hesitant to purchase or upgrade as they assess the latest economic data and the Federal Reserve's potential next steps.
+The year-over-year decrease was driven by a 37% decrease in trailing four quarter Billings in 2021, which significantly outpaced the decrease in trailing four quarter average Paid Subscribers of 10%.
+The decrease in trailing four quarter Billings was due in part to the volatility across asset classes, high-inflation environment, and fears of recession that had been in place since first quarter 2022, which we believe left prospective and existing subscribers hesitant to purchase or upgrade as they assess the latest economic data and the Federal Reserve's potential next steps.
 Most of our new subscribers join us via entry level publications, which are generally at lower price points, and thus are initially dilutive to ARPU.